Annastacia-dev/Annastacia-dev/README.md

 ---

-## I'm a FullStack Software Developer and a Tech Enthusiast
+## I'm a FullStack Software Developer and a Technical Writer

 I enjoy learning new things and sharing my knowledge with others.I am passionate about building scalable and maintainable software solutions.